 - 1. In the Layers dialog, add a new layer by clicking on the '+' icon.
 Name it after your letter.
 Select the layer in the dialog. - 2.
 Now, in the Font Editor, in the tab Glyphs, click on Add Glyph.
 Double-click on the Glyph name field to name your glyph, e.g. call it 'Capital A' or 'Space'.
 In the Matching String field, enter the letter that it corresponds to. - 3.
-Draw the path for your glyph on the canvas.
-It must be a closed, single path, which may consist of multiple subpaths.

-4. When you're happy with your glyph, select it, and also select the corresponding row in the dialog, then click on Get curves from selection.
+Draw the path for your glyph on the canvas. - 4.
+When you're happy with your glyph, select it, and also select the corresponding row in the dialog, then click on Get curves from selection.